manasguptaaa/leetcode-solutions/README.md

 Welcome to my LeetCode solutions repository! 🚀

-This repository contains my solutions to LeetCode problems written in **C++**.
+This repository contains my solutions to LeetCode problems written in **Python**.
 The solutions are organized by topic to make learning and revision easier.

 ## 📂 Folder Structure